garrandall/popular-music-data/tracks/hillbilly-deluxe-brooks-dunn.md

 Hillbilly deluxe, slick pick-'em-up trucks.
 Big timin' in a small town.
 Stirrin' it up right about sundown.
-Black denim an' chrome to the bone with a little home grown.
+Black denim and chrome to the bone with a little home grown.
 Country girl cuddled up...
 Hillbilly deluxe.